Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical implementation of the Imry-Ma argument

-that for the $xy$ model ($n=2)$ has been calculated in Ref. \onlinecite{GCP-PRB13}.
+Choosing $\eta^{2}=9\left(1-1/n\right)$, one recovers $R_{f}$ of Eq. (\ref{eq:Rf-IM-d}) and the total adjustment energy of Eq. (\ref{E-SR}).
 Summarizing, using the Yukawa averaging kernel in the IM construction provides correct forms of the spin correlation function, including the magnetic correlation length $R_{f}$, as well as the leading contribution to the energy $h^{2}/J$.
-To the contrary, the so-called ``long-range'' energy of the IM argument does not arise.
 In the limit $n\rightarrow\infty$ the results above become exact and coincide with those of the mean spherical model.